 The Thuringian Forest

 The Thuringian Forest has impressed hikers and lovers of nature from nearby and far away for decades.
-Go on a hiking tour around Ilmenau, enjoy the beauty of the landscape and climb up Ilmenau’s highest mountain, the “Kickelhahn”, with a height of 861 meters.
+Go on a hiking tour around Ilmenau, bike towards the lake Heyda, enjoy the beauty of the landscape or walk up Ilmenau’s highest “mountain”, the Kickelhahn, with a height of 861 meters.

 When: Saturday 25th.
 May, 9:00 a.m. – 6:00 p.m.

 Besides supporting the many cultural ISWI events, the Ilmenau student clubs also organize a fantastic cultural programme for you.
 Each of the four clubs has its own style and atmosphere.
-Visit all the clubs and check out which you like best or just randomly pick one every night:
+Visit all the clubs and check out which you like best or just randomly pick one:

 If you want to take a break and drink some tea or coffee, visit the bc-Studentencafé.

 When: 10 pm (bc-Café: 12.00 noon – 5.00 pm)